Skip to main content

 • stability

-• “A solid rogue-like pixel grinder, Undermine is often fun and pretty much bug-free for my complete playthrough of the game.”
+• “A solid roguelike pixel grinder, Undermine is often fun and pretty much bug free throughout my complete playthrough.”

 • “The overall quality is pretty good; it's not buggy and runs smoothly.”

-• “The game has plenty of glitches and bugs, such as failing to load things properly, getting killed by nothing, falling down holes despite standing firmly on the ground next to a hole, and some items not working properly, among many others.”
+• “The game has plenty of glitches and bugs, such as failing to load things properly, getting killed by nothing, falling down holes despite standing firmly on the ground next to a hole, some of the items not working properly, and many more.”

 • optimization